top of page

 RECIPE FOR BANANA FLOWER: MOCHAAR GHONTO

-Step 7: To this heated oil, add a bay leaf, 2-3 cardamom pods, an inch of cinnamon stick, 1 teaspoon of grated ginger, 1 teaspoon of cumin powder and half a cup of chopped tomato.
-Once the oil separates, add the chopped and boiled mochaa, potato and fried coconut to this mix.
-Cook on medium heat, until the vegetables are soft.
+Step 7: Once the oil is hot, add a bay leaf, 2-3 cardamom pods, an inch of cinnamon stick, grated ginger, cumin powder, and chopped tomatoes.
+Sauté until the oil separates, then add the chopped and boiled banana flower, along with the sautéed potatoes and fried coconut.
+Cook over medium heat until the vegetables are tender.

-The Banana flower can come from two different varieties of the banana plant, and each has a different preparation method.
-If the flower comes from a plant that bears ripe bananas, it can be cooked directly as it is sweet in taste.
-However, if the flower comes from the unripe green banana plant, it will be bitter in taste due to its astringent quality.
-So, it will need to be marinated in lime and salt overnight, before cooking the following day.
+The Banana flower can originate from two distinct varieties of the banana plant, each requiring a different preparation method.
+If it comes from a plant bearing ripe bananas, it can be cooked directly as it offers a sweet taste.
+However, if sourced from an unripe green banana plant, it tends to be bitter due to its astringent nature.
+In this case, marinating the flower in lime and salt overnight is necessary before cooking it the next day.

 RECIPE FOR BANANA FLOWER WRAPPED IN LEAF: MOCHAAR PATURI